This High Holy Days will be our 54th year of providing High Holy Days services.

 This year we will have IN PERSON services at the American Jewish University and a zoom option too.

 Our services and celebrations will be led by Rabbi Stan Levy and Rabbi Laura Owens, Cantor Edward Robin and Cantorial soloist Stephani Valadez.
-We look forward to welcoming back our musicians and singers RebbeSoul, Joey De Rusha, Stephen Longfellow Fiske for his last time with us, Richard Hardy, Joy Krauthammer, Lynda Levy and Skye Braband.
-We are delighted to welcome back Niv Ashkenazi on violin & Leah Kohn on oboe.
+We look forward to welcoming back our musicians and singers RebbeSoul, Joey De Rusha, Richard Hardy, Joy Krauthammer, Lynda Levy and Skye Braband.

 The theme of our High Holy Days services this year is